OAGi/Score/docs/user_guide/index.rst

    on the ACC tree.

-2. Click on the ellipsis next to the root node and select one of the following menu items – “Insert Property at First”, “Append Property at Last”.
-Alternatively, click on the ellipsis next to any child property node of the ACC and select “Insert Property Before” or “Insert Property After” menu item.
+2. Click on the ellipsis next to the root node and select one of the following menu items – "Insert Property at First", "Append Property at Last".
+Alternatively, click on the ellipsis next to any child property node of the ACC and select "Insert Property Before" or "Insert Property After" menu item.
 A property node has to be a direct child of the root ACC node.
 A child property node may be an ASCCP in bolded blue font or may be a BCCP in regular green font.